nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	RemoveTransactionById(id) – remove the transaction from the record if the id exists, otherwise throws InvalidOperationException

 	GetById(id) – return the transaction with the given id.
 If such transaction doesn't exist, throw InvalidOperationException.

+	GetByTransactionStatus(status) – return the transactions with the given status ordered by amount descending.
+If there are no transactions with the given status, throw     InvalidOperationException